PGryllos/markdown-cv/index.md

 </div>

-## Currently
+## Experience

+`April 2016 - Now`

+- __Data & Algorithm Engineer__ in [Factor-E Analytics](http://www.factor-e.eu)

-`Oct 2015 - now`
+`Oct 2015 - April 2016`

-- __Data Engineer__ intern in [Factor-E Analytics](http://www.factor-e.eu)
+- __Backend Dev, Data Engineer__ intern in [Factor-E Analytics](http://www.factor-e.eu)

-As part of the Factor-E team the past six months I have mostly dealt the following.

-Setting up of the NoSQL Data Infrastructure for storing and handling multiple streams of raw data.
-Design and implementation of back end pipelines for real time classification of time variant data.
-Design and implementation of back end pipelines for parallel processing of multiple streams of raw sensor data.
+Machine Learning for timeseries classification.
+Design and implementation of back end pipelines for real time processing of multiple streams of raw sensor data.
+Data manipulation and visualization tools.
-Build data manipulation and data visualization tools that communicate directly with our backend data infrastructure.
-In depth literature review of many real-time timeseries classification techniques that fit for highly robust and scalable solutions. also build RESTful api endpoints for the central module of the company's cloudbased infrastructure in Django Rest Framework.
+Setting up of the company's NoSQL Data Infrastructure.
+In depth literature review of many real-time timeseries classification techniques that fit for highly robust and scalable solutions.
+Building of RESTful api endpoints for the central module of the company's cloudbased infrastructure in Django Rest Framework.
-Modify and manage database schemas according to desing constraints that popped up.
-Further utilize DRF's functionallity for creating advanced filters and specific queries.
-Most of my tasks involved me taking up the procedure from concept to production.
+Dynamic programming using state of the art techniques for on-line pattern identification on electric signals.

 ## Education